 Whether you’ve overindulged in a big meal, are dealing with constipation, or suffer from a chronic issue like Irritable Bowel Disease, digestive discomfort is never fun.
 Bloating, gas, and abdominal cramps can be unpleasant, inconvenient, and downright painful.
 While over the counter antacids, prescription medicines, and avoiding certain foods can help, there’s also an age-old practice that has been shown to help ease digestive discomfort: yoga.
+We’re sharing our favorite stretches for a happy, flat tummy.

 How Does Yoga Help Your Digestive Health?